RetroAchievements/api-docs/docs/v1/get-game-leaderboards.md

 # Game Leaderboards

-A call to this endpoint will retrieve a given games's list of leaderboards, targeted by the game's ID.
+A call to this endpoint will retrieve a given game's list of leaderboards, targeted by the game's ID.

 [[toc]]